jasnow/awesome-ruby-security-advisories/Proposal/Text.md

-# Position: for Security Advisory Data Scientist for Ruby Community
+# Proposal: Position: Security Advisory Data Scientist for Ruby Community

-Hi,
+Mr. X,

-I propose that the "Ruby Shield" program create a "Security Advisory Data Scientist" who focuses on legacy Ruby-related advisories.
+I propose that the "Ruby Shield" program create a "Security Advisory Data Scientist for Ruby Community" who focuses on legacy Ruby-related advisories.

 I have created a draft outline to suggest what the scope might be.